This information is intended for use by health professionals

 Dosage is individual in diabetes insipidus but clinical experience has shown that the total daily dose normally lies in the range of 200micrograms to 1200micrograms.
 A suitable starting dose in adults and children is 100micrograms three times daily.
 This dosage regimen should then be adjusted in accordance with the patient's response.
 For the majority of patients, the maintenance dose is 100micrograms to 200micrograms three times daily.

-The dose of Demopressin acetate Tablets should be controlled by measurement of urine osmolality.
+The dose of Desmopressin acetate Tablets should be controlled by measurement of urine osmolality.

 Primary nocturnal enuresis: